UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 ## Use Cases

 DEMODOS is ideal for:

-- **Training for space missions and Solars events** on how to select the best place to hide before cosmic radiation.
+- **Training for space missions (SPACEDOS version)**: The SPACEDOS variant of DEMODOS is designed to simulate radiation exposure on spacecraft in Earth orbit or during interplanetary missions.
+Astronauts can practice procedures for identifying optimal locations to shield themselves from harmful cosmic radiation, particularly during solar events like Coronal Mass Ejections (CME).

-- **Training emergency response teams** on how to safely navigate radiation exposure zones.
+- **Simulating radiation events on Earth**: DEMODOS enables exercises related to potential radiation leaks from industrial or energy facilities.
+Trainees can simulate decision-making processes during such incidents, affecting the course of the exercise based on their actions and strategies for minimizing radiation exposure.

-- **Educational purposes** in institutions focusing on nuclear physics, radiology, or emergency preparedness.
+- **Educational purposes**: DEMODOS is a valuable tool for institutions focusing on nuclear physics, radiology, or emergency preparedness.
+It provides a safe, controlled environment for learning about radiation, its effects, and proper safety protocols.

 The simulator can be adapted for various scenarios, including simulating hotspots with higher radiation exposure, safe zones, and areas with gradual increases in radiation levels.
 Each participant’s data is tracked individually, allowing for detailed post-exercise evaluations.

 ![Mission crew](https://github.com/user-attachments/assets/577bf104-f723-4bd3-977e-e23b2fbb7165)